irulanCorrino/anti-tech/i2c-capable-tunes/lg-washing-machine.md

 - and it riducules music (`call for my shadow`) playing some trash and calculating a speed of double click.
 [^1]: Update: seven months later after making this mock i have run into a trouble --it cannot control its valve --i mean, yes, indeed it is A STATE MACHINE, but ...if pushing 'Power' during 'Draining' a trouble occurs ...badly. the only solution is to force it doing some petty work and the valve is closed by its own.
 CITATION: 'We can control all of user activity but we cannot control our valve' --LG Electronics
+[^2]: Update[2]: no. it just throws the washer down the well quietly. i've found this while taking shower during the 'CWI' laundry programm running. is like `-pre-washing-` option but without next accepting the main portion of the washer